jwelrynewone/docs/nibiru-book/README.md

 Nibiru powers a two-token economic model, where NIBI is the staking and utility token for the protocol and NUSD is a capital-efficient, partially collateralized stablecoin for the protocol.

-***
+---

 ![](.gitbook/assets/cosmwasm-ibc-box.svg)

-* **Inter-Blockchain Communication Protocol (IBC)** enables secure and permissionless transfers of funds between blockchains.
+###  CosmWasm Integration

+Nibiru will also act as a permission-less and censorship resistant platform for developers to deploy smart contracts in Go and Rust.

+### Inter-Blockchain Communication Protocol (IBC)

 Nibiru is IBC compliant at genesis and connected over 40 blockchains.
-IBC allows cross-chain computation and transfer of arbitrary data.
+IBC enables secure and permissionless transfers of funds between blockchains in addition to cross-chain computation and transfer of arbitrary data.
 This includes cross-chain smart contract calls, fee payments, NFTs, and fungible token transfers.
 IBC is not reliant on a multi-sig or centralized bridging solution.
-* **CosmWasm Integration:** Nibiru will also act as a permission-less and censorship resistant platform for developers to deploy smart contracts in Go and Rust.

 ![](<.gitbook/assets/cosmos-sdk-tendermint-box (1).svg>)